carpentries/trainers/policy/it_curriculum_maintainance.md

 PR Handling:
 - Patches may be merged by any maintainer without discussion.
-- Minor changes can be merged by any maintainer who did not contribute to the PR or after discussion among maintainers.
+- Minor changes can be merged by any maintainer who did not contribute to the PR, after approval by another trainer, or after discussion among maintainers.
 - Changes to policy must be approved by the trainer leadership panel and linked to a proposal in that group.
 - The Core Team curriculum team supports the list of starting points for teaching demonstrations.
-- Maintainers may request using a trainer meeting to discuss proposals to the currciulum that represent a significant change.
 - Organizational and structural changes follow the major update process below.

 ## Maintainer Selection